samuelaguilera/fresh-forms-for-gravity/readme.txt

 = The plugin is not working in LiteSpeed server =

-As stated on this plugin description it supports the LiteSpeed Cache plugin, not LiteSpeed server directly.
-So if you're using a LiteSpeed based web host, you need to install LiteSpeed Cache plugin before installing Fresh Forms for Gravity.
+As stated on this plugin description it supports the **LiteSpeed Cache plugin**, NOT LiteSpeed server directly.
+So if you're using a LiteSpeed based web host, you need to install [LiteSpeed Cache plugin](https://wordpress.org/plugins/litespeed-cache/) before installing Fresh Forms for Gravity.

+= I want to enable ACF support =

+To enable ACF support add the following line to your theme's functions.php file or a custom functionality plugin.

+`add_filter( 'freshforms_acf_support', '__return_true' );`

 == Changelog ==

-= 1.2.1 =
+= 1.2.4 =

+* Added more SG Optimizer exclusions.
-* Added support to detect a Gravity Forms form embedded into ACF fields of the following types: text, texarea, wysiwyg
+* Added support to detect a Gravity Forms form embedded into ACF fields of the following types: text, texarea, wysiwyg, flexible_content
+* Added support to detect a Gravity Forms form embedded into WooCommerce product using WooCommerce Gravity Forms Product Add-ons by Lucas Stark.
+* Minor code changes.

 = 1.2 =